rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 * **1969**: After the withdrawal of Bell (1969) and then General Electric from the project, two developers (Ken Thompson and Dennis Ritchie), joined later by Brian Kernighan, judging MULTICS to be too complex, launched the development of UNIX (UNiplexed Information and Computing Service).
 Originally developed in assembler, the designers of UNIX developed the B language and then the C language (1971) and completely rewrote UNIX.
 Having been developed in 1970, the reference date of UNIX/Linux systems is still set at January 01, 1970.

 The C language is still one of the most popular programming languages today!
-A low level language, close to the hardware, it allows the adaptation of the operating system to any machine architecture having a C compiler.
+A low-level language, close to the hardware, it allows the adaptation of the operating system to any machine architecture having a C compiler.

 UNIX is an open and evolving operating system that has played a major role in the history of computing.
 It has been the basis for many other systems: Linux, BSD, MacOS, etc.